al-caveman/cavemancms/content_raw/ontological_argument_godel/article.md

 Welp... by [godlike], [positive] and [good], God exists by, welp, definition.
 Since survivability _is_ existence ---  Q.E.D.

-So, as you see, [godel]'s path is kinda boring.
+So, as you see, [godel:Gödel]'s path is kinda boring.
 The moment he _defines_ God to be all-positive, is the moment he defines God to exist.
-So all that dance that [godel] did is kinda weasely IMO.
+So all that dance that [godel:Gödel] did is kinda weasely IMO.